SatadalSengupta/sigcomm22-paper67-artifacts/README.md

 2. We used the 15 mins. campus trace to produce `Figure 6` in the paper.
 As mentioned before, we are not allowed to share this trace due to IRB and PADR protections.
-We request the reviewer to proceed to `Figure 8` instead, since we can share the data for it, and it allows for the evaluation of our prototype just as `Figure 7` would.
+We request the reviewer to proceed to `Figure 8` instead, since we can share the data for it, and it allows for the evaluation of our prototype just as `Figure 6` would.
 <!-- We have instead shared [a public trace](https://tcpreplay.appneta.com/wiki/captures.html) ([smallFlows.pcap](https://s3.amazonaws.com/tcpreplay-pcap-files/smallFlows.pcap)).
 The trace is available in the GitHub repo and in the EC2 instance at `~/sigcomm22-paper67-artifacts/pcaps/smallFlows.pcap`.
-While Figure 7 can't be exactly reproduced using this dataset, we provide instructions later to produce a figure that emulates the main workflow and features of our prototype. -->
+While Figure 6 can't be exactly reproduced using this dataset, we provide instructions later to produce a figure that emulates the main workflow and features of our prototype. -->

-3. The network trace we use to produce Figure 8 in the paper is a trace captured inside our campus.
+3. The network trace we use to produce `Figure 8` in the paper is a trace captured inside our campus.
 We initiated a BGP interception attack using the PEERING testbed for this experiment, as described in the paper.
 This trace captured communication between a host in our campus and a remote host on the US West Coast.
 The attacking host was located in Amsterdam and the attack was initiated sometime during the course of this communication.